 What are the penalties under FIFRA?

 Commercial applicators, wholesalers, dealers, retailers, registrants, or distributors who violate FIFRA or their permits are subject to civil fines of up to $5,000 per offense.
 No civil penalties can be assessed against these parties without a hearing.
-They are also subject to criminal penalties of $25,000 and/or one year's imprisonment for knowing violations.
+They are also subject to criminal penalties of $25,000 or imprisoned for not more than one year, or both.

 Private applicators are entitled to a written warning.
 First violations by private applicators, who use or hold registered pesticides or use dilutions of registered pesticides only to provide a service of pest control in violation of FIFRA, are punishable by a civil penalty of up to $500; subsequent violations may be punished by a fine of up to $1,000.
-Knowing violations may bring criminal fines of $1,000 and/or 30 days' imprisonment.
+Knowing violations may bring criminal fines of $1,000 or imprisoned for not more than 30 days, or both.

-Producers of pesticides, registrants, and applicants for registration, who knowingly violate FIRFA, are subject to criminal penalties of up to $50,000 and one year's imprisonment.
+Producers of pesticides, registrants, and applicants for registration, who knowingly violate FIRFA, are subject to criminal penalties of up to $50,000 or imprisoned for not more than one year, or both.
 However, no private right of action exists under FIFRA regulations.
 Employers may also be assessed for the violations of their employees or agents acting on their behalf.

 In addition, violators of FIFRA may also be subject to penalties under the federal Food, Drug, and Cosmetic Act (FDCA); Resource Conservation and Recovery Act (RCRA); and Occupational Safety and Health Act (OSHA).